Atika bint Zayd: Death of Abdullah

 and my skin will be covered with dust.

 She refused several suitors in the following months.

 Third marriage

 Courtship

-Umar, the future second Caliph and Atika's first cousin, told her that she had been wrong to renounce her right to remarry, "denying yourself what God has permitted."
-Ibn Sa'd tells the story of their courtship this way.
+Umar, the future second Caliph and Atika's first cousin, told her that she had been wrong to renounce her right to remarry, "denying yourself what God has permitted".

-Umar said to her guardian, "Mention me to her."
-He was mentioned to her and she also rejected Umar.
-Umar said, "Marry her to me."
-He married him to her and Umar went to her and went in where she was and contended with her until he overcame her and she carried out the marriage to him.
-When he finished, he said, "Bother!
-Bother!
-Bother!
-I say 'Bother!' to her!"
-Then he left her and left her alone and did not go to her.
-She sent a client of hers, saying to him, "Come, and I will prepare for you."

 The broken vow

 After Umar became Caliph, when Aisha learned that Atika had broken her vow of celibacy, she sent her a message: